TeamLumi/luminescent-team/docs2/faq.md

 ## Install FAQ

-These are just some basic [installation] (./category/installation) questions that we frequently get asked:
+These are just some basic [installation](./category/installation) questions that we frequently get asked:

 ### What version of the game do I need?